4realDev/Accessible-Flutter/README.md

+# Code
+This app showcases an example and approach to improving screen reader accessibility for native Android and iOS apps, built with Flutter and Dart.
+In addition to this app, a paper on “Verifying screen reader accessibility of apps developed using Google Flutter” was written in collaboration with ZHAW Professor Alireza Darvishy.

-# Verifying screen reader accessibility of apps developed using Google Flutter
+# Paper: Verifying screen reader accessibility of apps developed using Google Flutter

 Vladimir, Brazhnik
 OST – University of Applied Sciences of Eastern Switzerland, vladimir.brazhnik@ost.ch, +41 784 221 463